 By: Kevin Wallach

 One of last year’s most talked about movies, “The Big Short,” got people thinking once more about the great housing market crash of 2007.
 The film, based on true events, cut to the heart of the abuses of government regulatory weaknesses that allowed one of the worst market collapses in history to occur.
-Though that financial crisis is behind a great many, plenty of U.S. homeowners are still feeling its effects in the form of upside down mortgages, loans bigger than the value of the houses that collateralize them.
+Though that financial crisis is behind a great many, plenty of U.S. homeowners are still feeling its effects in the form of an upside down mortgages, loans bigger than the value of the houses that collateralize them.
 According to NBC News, 13% of U.S. homeowners are still seriously underwater.
 This estimate was based on figures provided by RealtyTrac, and the basis for the term, “underwater,” was that the home’s value is 25% less than what is currently owed by the homeowner.

 Imagine what this means for the homeowners.
 You face the choice of holding on to a house that may or may not ever reach a value which would match or exceed the mortgage.
 For many families, this just is not an option.
-The other prospects are not any better though.
+The other prospects are not any better, though.
 Accepting foreclosure or a short sale can be as damaging to a consumer’s credit rating as a bankruptcy.
 The long term effects of having poor credit can be devastating, particularly so for families barely hanging on financially and experiencing long-term decreases in household income.

 It’s no surprise then that homeowners who owe more on their homes than the houses are worth should be cheering the current situation facing the housing market.
 That situation, of course, is the housing shortage that is being realized nationwide, worse in some regions than others.
 In a blog post on Trulia’s website just days ago, the online publisher of real estate industry information broke down factors that are contributing to the shortage of homes and particularly the shortage of affordable ones.
 According to that Trulia article, 95 of the 100 largest U.S. metropolitan areas have seen dramatic drops in the number of new starter homes being built.
-If you compare these metro areas with various measures of employment opportunities, you begin to see that what’s driving the economic recovery in some regions may also be driving a split between housing that is affordable for the most fortunate among us and that which is affordable for the average worker or working family.
+If you compare these metro areas with various measures of employment opportunities, you begin to see that what’s driving the economic recovery in some regions may also be driving a split between housing that is affordable for the most fortunate among us and that which is affordable for the average worker or for the working family.

 Talk of a housing shortage may seem bizarre to those who are still watching their property values hover, stuck in a zone that seems almost permanent.
 These homeowners are witnessing a recovery in a housing market that has not been evenly experienced nationwide.
 While places like southern California see spikes in prices of even undeveloped land, much of the country is seeing stagnation, except in neighborhoods with premium housing options.
 So while inventory nationwide is shrinking, it’s not necessarily translating into big opportunities for owners of homes around the United States to sell at break even or a profit.
 And those who do sell their lower-priced houses as such are running into problems finding houses that they can afford at the next price level.